noriyoshiabe/NASequencer/doc/md/getting-started.md

 ### Listen to example
 Show welcom window by menu [Window] -> [Welcome to NASequencer].
 Choose "Listen to example" from the window.
-Then, figure out composition of music syntax.
+Then, figure out the syntax for composition.

 **Tips**
-You can edit example and preview result.
+You can edit the examples and preview the results.
-When you want to reset it, reopen example from welcome window.
+To return the file to its original state, reopen the examples from the welcome window.

 ### Check Syntax Reference
 Documented about syntax in this section is just for introduction.
 Please check the references.